InversionSpaces/KEEP/proposals/refinement-classes.md

 ## Refinement Parameters

 Unfortunately, the proposed design does not provide the possibility to create general, parametrized refinements.
-This can lead low code reusage and a lot of boilerplate code for refinement classes.
+This can lead to low code reusage and a lot of boilerplate code for refinement classes.

 For example, something similar to the following code is unachievable: